 Why do you use vinegar?

 Organic apple cider vinegar is the key ingredient used in pulling all the nutrients and minerals out of the bones.
 Without it, it would be impossible to extract all the protein and minerals that make Boned broth so fantastic.
 The vinegar does not change the flavour profile, but it certainly makes it much healthier than standard white vinegar.

 Who is your chef?

 “Grandma Maria” Levko is our amazing chef.
 Her secret Slovakian recipe has been passed down through generations and can finally be shared with the world!

 What are you getting in the broth?

-Our Organic Boned broths contain a great deal of pure and natural nutrients including collagen protein, glucosamine, chondroitin sulfate, amino acids, and other minerals.
+Boned broths contain a great deal of pure and natural nutrients including collagen protein, amino acids, glucosamine, chondroitin sulfate, and other minerals.
 These nutrients don’t come from processing, but rather they are extracted in their natural forms and then flash frozen to maintain their purity.